-‘Teen Mom 2’s’ Javi Marroquin And Briana DeJesus Enjoyed A Romantic Weekend — Is Kailyn Lowry Jealous??
+‘Teen Mom 2’s’ Javi Marroquin And Briana DeJesus Enjoyed A Romantic Weekend — Is Kailyn Lowry Jealous?

 However, there were rumors that both women argued about Javi around the time of the taping of the Teen Mom 2 reunion.

-Why do you think that Briana DeJesus is still denying that she is dating Javi Marroquin?
+Why do you think Briana DeJesus is still denying that she is dating Javi Marroquin?
 Do you think that Kailyn Lowry is jealous of their relationship?
-Let us know in the comments below.
+Let us know in the comments section below.

 [Featured Image by Bennett Raglin/Getty Images for WE tv]